American Falcon

-American Falcon was an Argentine airline based in Buenos Aires.
-The airline began operations in 1996 and shut down in 2005.
-It operated largely domestic services, but also some international routes to South American cities.
+American Falcon was an Argentine airline that operated largely domestic services, but also some international routes in South America.

 History

-The airline was formed in 1995 and initially offered only charter services, though it gradually introduced scheduled flights.
+The airline was formed in 1995 and initially offered only charter services on behalf of LADE, though it gradually introduced scheduled flights.

-In 2003, the airline embarked on a major expansion after the closure of Líneas Aéreas Privadas Argentinas and Dinar Líneas Aéreas, investing US$4 million in new routes and aircraft.
+By August 2002, American Falcon had fully acquired Dinar Líneas Aéreas, absorbing US$30 million in debt.
+In 2003, the airline embarked on a major expansion after the closure of Dinar and Líneas Aéreas Privadas Argentinas, investing US$4 million in new routes and aircraft.

-On 1 March 2004, due to rising fuel costs, the airline announced it was ending all operations within a week.
-It completely shut down a year later.
+On March 1, 2004, the airline announced it was ending all scheduled operations within a week due to rising fuel costs.

 Fleet

-The airline operated a maximum of five aircraft after its 2003 expansion—three Boeing 737-200s and two Fokker F28s.
-Shortly before it ended operations, it returned one of the Fokkers to the lessor.
+The airline operated three Boeing 737-200s and two Fokker F28s, the latter of which were returned to the lessor shortly before it ended operations.